Linde CEO sees new company after Praxair merger based in Ireland

-* Shanta to acquire all of issued and outstanding common shares of Helio Resource

-MUNICH May 10 The new company formed from the planned $70 billion merger of Linde and Praxair will likely be based in Ireland with a tax domicile in Britain, its chief executive told shareholders on Wednesday.
+MUNICH The new company formed from the planned $70 billion merger of Linde (LING.DE) and Praxair (PX.N) will likely be based in Ireland with a tax domicile in Britain, its chief executive told shareholders on Wednesday.

 "The new holding company should be a PLC (public limited company) under Irish law," Aldo Belloni said at the annual shareholder meeting of German industrial gases group Linde.